kmcelwee/fsi-web-scraping-seminar/seminar-1/python.md

 The following are pieces of advice from programmers at the CDH and the library:

-* You won't get this the first time around, and that's okay!
-This website isn't going anywhere, so feel free to return to it as reference.
 * Google is a programmer's best friend.
 Any problem you have, there's a 99.9 percent chance another person has had that exact problem before.
 * There are so many free resources on the internet to help you.
 Use them!
 * This is just writing instructions.
 Programming isn't math.
 Don't count yourself out just because you aren't the best at mathematics.
 * The best way to become a coder is to code.
-Try things out, and mess up.
+Try things out.
+Mess up.
 * We're starting with python, but programming language really doesn't matter.
 The most important thing is to get started.
-* Be kind to yourself, this is a whole new way of thinking.
+* Don't expect to understand a topic the first time around.
+Be kind to yourself, this is a whole new way of thinking.
 * Be persistent.
 Coding takes time, and the solution is out there.
 You will figure it out if you keep working at it!
 * [Resist imposter syndrome.](https://adainitiative.org/continue-our-work/impostor-syndrome-training/)

 ## Python Review Exercise

-Before looking at the solution, practice googling the answers.
-Learning the vocabulary and learning how to piece together a Google search is half the battle.
+If you don't know how to proceed, try googling the solution.
+Prepare an answer before clicking the "View Solution" button.

-1. Make a list of all numbers between 1 and 10 and assign it to a variable.
+**Exercise 1:** Create a list of all integers between 1 and 10 and assign it to a variable.
 Print them out.

 <details><summary>View Solution</summary><pre>
 number_list = list(range(1, 11))